 I know what you are thinking, that title reminds you of Steven Covey’s Book “The 7 Habits of Highly Effective People," and yes, that is the inspiration for my thoughts on successful managers.

-As a management consultant, I frequently come across organisations that are good, some that are very good, but few that are really great at what they do.
+As management consultants, we frequently come across organisations that are good, some that are very good, but few that are really great at what they do.
 Many organisations over the years have invested heavily into the latest IT infrastructure, developed elaborate management systems and improved their processes.

 But what really determines the performance of an organisation is the people and their behaviour, skills, and experience.
 In one word, their habits.